devluxor/icarus/README.md

 - Tests
 - API pagination
+- More sorting functionality
-- More processing work of the asteroids, as well as improve the performance of the application.
+- More processing work of the asteroids for a fuller picture of the asteroid characteristics and astronomical history, as well as improve the performance of the application.
+- Further Docker Image building optimization

 With limited time, I had to prioritize between having adding more features and implement unit, integration and E2E tests.
-I chose the former, as in a short time, in a project of these characteristics, my opinion is that is worth risking the sacrifice of code coverage for a more enjoyable experience, specially with the aid of the type safety that TypeScript provides.
-With more time, no doubt I wouldn't hesitate on implementing a full testing suite.
+I chose the former, as in a short time, in a project of these characteristics, my opinion is that is worth risking the sacrifice of code coverage for a more enjoyable experience, specially with the help of the type safety that TypeScript provides.
+With more time on my, no doubt I wouldn't hesitate on implementing a full testing suite.